 A Brand—ID is a 25-35 page “Branding bible” for your company based on a thoroughly tested, highly-effective system for marketing, branding, design standards, communications right through to how to advertise a company.
 This Brand—ID also contains a curated list of neurochemical tactics which comprise a complete strategic system using a multi-disciplinary approach.
-This gives the company a bird’s eye view of their brand and its current operational procedure.
+This gives the company a bird’s eye view of its brand and its current operational procedure.
 Does this all sound cold and calculated?
 It is.

 A Brand—ID attracts customers and clients to your business the way it is supposed to do it—like a magnet—and not just because the business owner wants it but, because the customer desires it.
 This is what a Brand—ID is and does.

 For whatever reason companies go through a flux either red or black lining their profit and loss.
-Our Brand—ID is a business stabilizer and keeps competition behind you, back in their position and places your company in the forefront of their customers.
+Our Brand—ID is a business stabilizer and keeps the competition behind you, back in their position and places your company at the forefront of their customers.